 Through the Pendo UI

-- In Pendo, navigate to Settings > Data Sync.
+- In Pendo, go to Settings > Data Sync.

 - Provide new credentials.